SydneyUniLibrary/marc-transformed/docs/transform-api.md

-# API
+# Transform API

-### NOT IMPLEMENTED

-* **Conversions between Unicode and MARC-8 data.** You will get an error if you attempt to read a control field or a subfield of a data field in a MARC-8 record, or if you attempt to either write a MARC-8 record using anything other than `transformTo('marc')` or you write a MARC-8 record that you've added control fields or subfields to.

-## Transforming to and from record objects

-The primary purpose of `marc-transformed` is to transform streams of bytes into streams of `Record` objects and to transform streams `Record` objects into streams of bytes.
+The primary purpose of `marc-transformed` is to transform streams of bytes into streams of `Record` objects and to transform streams of `Record` objects into streams of bytes.

 How a MARC records looks as a stream of bytes depends on the transform format. `marc-transform` supports the following transport formats.